Teaching

 We offer three exams for each lecture within a time frame of one year after the beginning of the lecture.

-We tend to include easier questions in the first exam and keep more advanced ones for later.
-This is an attempt to nudge our students towards taking exams early on.
-Contents are still fresh in memory whereas procrastination leads to more stress at a later point in time.
-Moreover, subsequent classes can be more elaborate if all students have completed the preparatory classes.
+We tend to put easier questions in the first exam and leave more advanced questions for later.
+This is an attempt to encourage our students to take exams early.
+The content is fresh in their minds, whereas procrastination leads to more stress later on.
+In addition, subsequent classes can be more interesting if all students have completed the preparatory classes.

 Can we make an appointment to discuss open questions for the exam?

-We offer a Q&A session towards the end of each class.
-Please make use of this opportunity.
-This is not only more efficient, but also fairer because everyone receives the same information.
+We offer a Q&A session at the end of each class.
+Please use this opportunity.
+Not only is it more efficient than individual appointments, it is also fairer as everyone receives the same information.

 The registration deadline for an exam has passed.
 Can you still enroll or unsubscribe me?